farhan-syah/unsloth-finetuning/README.md

 **Recommendation:**
 - **Starting out?** Use Colab Free
+- **Limited local VRAM?** Train in Colab, convert GGUF locally (GGUF is CPU-only)
 - **Serious about fine-tuning?** Get Colab Pro ($10/month is cheaper than buying a GPU)
 - **Privacy sensitive?** Use local setup
 - **No internet?** Use local setup

+### Hybrid Workflow (Best for Limited VRAM)

+If your local GPU has limited VRAM but you want GGUF models:

+1. **Train in Colab** - Use powerful T4/A100 GPUs
+2. **Merge in Colab** - Create merged safetensors model
+3. **Download to Google Drive** - Save the merged model
+4. **Convert to GGUF locally** - CPU-only conversion (no GPU needed)

+This workflow lets you use Colab's powerful GPUs for training while doing GGUF conversion on your local machine without needing GPU VRAM.

 ## 🎯 Advanced Usage